 School aged children are better equipped to understand abstract concepts than younger children, and therefore can better comprehend the meanings behind the tragic events.
 You may be able to tell them more details about what happened and why.

-- Appreciate the limits and abilities of elementary school age children.
+Appreciate the limits and abilities of elementary school age children.

-- Children younger than 7 or 8 tend to think that if something goes wrong, it is their fault.
+Children younger than 7 or 8 tend to think that if something goes wrong, it is their fault.
 They might believe that they are responsible for the crisis because they “did something wrong.”
 Be sure your child understands that he did not cause this trauma.

-- Answer questions with accurate information and relate it to your children’s worries Friends’ ideas should be discussed and misinformation corrected.
+Relate your answers to your children’s worries Friends’ ideas should be discussed and misinformation corrected.

 Pre-adolescents and Adolescents

 They may be able to understand more about the trauma.

 This means they can handle exposure to some images and information that younger children cannot adequately understand.
 Parents can use the teen’s more advanced ability to think and talk to discuss their thoughts, feelings and worries.